You probably don’t remember Monty Python’s Flying Circus.

 Marketing person’s definition of a lead

-A Marketing person’s perception of a lead can vary in two important ways.
+A Marketing person’s perception of a lead often varies in two important ways.

 Marketing may hand the lead to Sales, but not necessarily with the expectation that a sale will immediately result.
 The lead is a potential customer that may engage in a future sales process.
 Conversely, to a salesperson, a lead is someone entering the sales process right now.

-Sales are under pressure to close deals in the short term.
+Salespeople are under pressure to close deals in the short term.
 Marketing want to nurture the Lead.
-It’s this contrast in expectations that frequently results in Sales to complaining about the quality of Leads created by Marketing.
+Unfortunately, this contrast in expectations frequently results in Sales complaining about the quality of Leads created by Marketing.

 Salesforce lead process

 Sales and Marketing often fail to agree on the difference between a Lead and an Opportunity.
 This directly obstructs the implementation of an effective lead process in salesforce.

 So what constitutes a lead in the salesforce.com CRM system?